SaadiDK-003/developers-library/typescript.md

 ### Disclaimer :

 It would be best if you researched on typescript after the js on yourself I put your best reference but not worth I put that reference which is the best on the internet yet.

+We Our Add more references & links inn this repository.